MESSELMIyahya/NoorJs/docs/doc.md

 }
 ```

-In this simple app we created two states `counter` and `list` and we create an arrow function named addItem which increases the `counter` state and add it as new item to the `list` state ,then we added `onChange` method that take a `callback` function that rerenders the component whenever the `list` state get changed using the `listRef` which is the `list` state reference ,after that we returned a function that returned a JSX and this JSX includes `button` element that has `onClick` prop method which is assigned to the `addItem` function and also it includes `ul` list and we loop over the `list` and returning `li` elements with `item` as text.
+In this simple app we created two states `counter` and `list` and we create an arrow function named addItem which increases the `counter` state and add it as new item to the `list` state ,then we added `onChange` method that take a `callback` function that rerenders the component whenever the `list` state gets changed using the `listRef` which is the `list` state reference ,after that we returned a function that returned a JSX and this JSX includes `button` element that has `onClick` prop method which is assigned to the `addItem` function and also it includes `ul` list and we loop over the `list` and returning `li` elements with `item` as text.

 whenever the user clicks on the button the `counter` will be increased and new item add to the `list` state that will triggered the `onChange` method and render the component to see the new item in the website(view).